Our Vishing (voice-phishing) feature allows you to test if your users are prone to entering sensitive information when prompted on the phone.

 - Local Phone number

 For more information about formatting international numbers, view this Twilio guide.
-Non-U.S. phone numbers that do not meet E.164 standards might be interpreted as U.S. phone numbers, or might not be reached with our Vishing service successfully.
+Non-U.S. phone numbers that do not meet E.164 standards might be interpreted as U.S. phone numbers or might be dialed incorrectly by our Vishing service.

 For some auto-attendant phone systems, it is possible for vishing calls to reach phone numbers that include extensions.
 However, this is not currently a supported feature.
-We recommend that you run a test on a small group to see if it works for your organization.
+We recommend that you run a test on a small group to see if this method works for your organization.